This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood tests show how well your kidneys are working.
 They may also be used to check the levels of calcium or uric acid in your blood.

 - An x-ray or CT scan of your kidneys, ureters, and bladder may be done.
-You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+You may be given contrast liquid to help these show up better in the pictures.
 You may need to have more than one x-ray.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How are ureteral stones treated?

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Prescription pain medicine may be given.
 Ask your healthcare provider how to take this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your healthcare provider how to prevent or treat constipation.

 - Nausea medicine may help calm your stomach and prevent vomiting.

 - A procedure or surgery to remove the ureteral stone may be needed if it does not pass on its own.